 My kids absolutely love crafts and beg me regularly for them.

 Especially around this time of the year, there are so many cute Thanksgiving crafts for kids, I really want to oblige.

 But I am not good at crafts.

-What I do enjoy though, is my kids when they make crafts.
+What I do enjoy though, is being with my kids when they make crafts.
 It’s priceless.

 They always get so excited about painting or cutting or glitter glue. (oh. my. gosh. glitter glue is my worst enemy).
 And since I would do close to anything for my kids, we craft, occasionally.